LED LIGHTS- THE GAME CHANGER IN THE LIGHTING WORLD

 Existing residential dimmers were probably developed for use with incandescent bulbs.
-A dimmer like that works by rapidly and repeatedly reducing the power of the light bulb below the threshold of human perception.
-Since LEDs consume far less power, they aren't necessarily compatible with standard dimmer switches.
+A dimmer like that works by rapidly and repeatedly reducing the light bulb's power below the threshold of human perception.
+Since LEDs consume far less energy, they aren't necessarily compatible with standard dimmer switches.

-If you want to use LEDs with a dimmer switch, the first thing you should do is purchase bulbs that are compatible with dimmers.
-The vast majority of LED bulbs sold today are "non-dimmable," implying they lack any sort of built-in dimming circuitry.
+If you want to use LEDs with a dimmer switch, you should first purchase bulbs that are compatible with dimmers.
+Most LED bulbs sold today are "non-dimmable," implying they lack any built-in dimming circuitry.
 This is OK if you're using the bulb in a non-dimmable fixture, but it's the worst possible thing for anyone who likes to keep the lights on a low, dimmer setting.

-Finally, smart lamps are worth looking into if dimming is a feature you regularly use at home.
+Finally, intelligent lamps are worth considering if dimming is a feature you regularly use at home.
 Since most have their dimming processes built in, a dimmer switch is unnecessary.
-These types of dimmer switches are fantastic because they eliminate annoying flickering and buzzing, and they can be programmed to work with voice assistants like Siri or Alexa, allowing you to issue requests like "adjust the lights to 20 percent"
+These dimmer switches are fantastic because they eliminate annoying flickering and buzzing.
+They can be programmed to work with voice assistants like Siri or Alexa, allowing you to issue requests like "adjust the lights to 20 percent."

 5. LEDs aren't appropriate for every type of light fixture